Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 ### *Determining estimated cost of the solution*

-**Task:** Based on the proposed design, determine the estimated cost of the entire solution
+**Task:** Based on the proposed design, determine the estimated cost of the entire solution.

 -   Provide the pricing of the IaaS components of your solution